-7. In IPC Games and IPC Competitions (see Part B - 3.1.2 (a) and (b)) the start of the 800m event shall be run in lanes for as far as the nearer edge of the break line where athletes may leave their respective lanes.
+7. In the Paralympic Games and WPA Championships (see Part B - 3.1.2 (a) and (b)) the start of the 800m event shall be run in lanes for as far as the nearer edge of the breakline where athletes may leave their respective lanes.

-The break line shall be an arced line marked after the first bend, 50mm wide, across all lanes other than lane 1.
-To assist athletes in identifying the break line, small cones or prisms, 50mmx50mm no more than 0.15m high, and preferably of different colour from the break line and the lane lines, shall be placed on the lane lines immediately before the intersection of the lane lines and the break line.
-If an athlete or his accompanying guiderunner does not follow this Rule he, or in case of a relay team his team, shall be disqualified.
+The breakline shall be an arced line marked after the first bend, 50mm wide, across all lanes other than lane 1.
+To assist ambulant athletes in identifying the breakline, small cones or prisms, 50mmx50mm no more than 0.15m high, and preferably of different colour from the breakline and the lane lines, shall be placed on the lane lines immediately before the intersection of the lane lines and the breakline.
+If an athlete or their accompanying guiderunner does not follow this Rule he, or in case of a relay team their team, shall be disqualified.

-Note (i): For wheelchair and Frame Running races, cones should not be placed on the track.
-Coloured flat markers 50mmx50mm may be placed at the intersection of the lane lines at the break-line.
+Note (i): For Wheelchair and Frame Running races, cones should not be placed on the track.
+Coloured flat markers 50mmx50mm may be placed immediately before the intersection of the lane lines at the breakline.

-COMMENT: In addition to the flags, some sort of flat marker may be placed on the track surface at the intersection of the lane lines immediately before the break-line; which may be more visible to athletes and not interfere with their performance.
+COMMENT: In addition to the flags, some sort of flat marker may be placed on the track surface at the intersection of the lane lines immediately before the breakline; which may be more visible to athletes and not interfere with their performance.
 It is important that the colour of these flat markers, usually tape, must be a different colour to both the surface of the track and the white lines.
 It could be a coloured marker with a soft "flap" sticking up, as long as that will not disrupt athletes.

-Note (ii): For wheelchair races, a flag, 1.5m high must be positioned on both ends of the break line.
+Note (ii): For Wheelchair Races, a flag, 1.5m high must be positioned on both ends of the breakline.
 One on the infield and the other on the outside of the track.

-Note (iii): For wheelchair races, athletes may leave their respective lanes when the bottom of both rear wheels which are touching the ground have gone past the nearer edge of the break line close to the start line.
+Note (iii): For Wheelchair Races, athletes may leave their respective lanes when the bottom of both rear wheels which are touching the ground have gone past the nearer edge of the breakline close to the start line.